 - 1 garlic clove

-Place beans in a bowl and cover them with water overnight.
+Place the beans in a bowl and cover them with water overnight.

-Drain beans and place them in a thick-bottom pot, cover them with water (enough to cover, not more).
+Drain the beans and place them in a thick bottom pot; cover them with water (enough to cover, not more).

 Add rosemary, garlic, and baking soda.

-Bring to a simmer on a medium heat, decrease heat to minimum and cook, uncovered 20 minutes.
-5 minutes before ending the cooking time, add a teaspoon of salt.
+Bring to a simmer on medium heat, decrease the heat to a minimum, and cook uncovered for 20 minutes.
+Five minutes before ending the cooking time, add a teaspoon of salt.